sinrosha/friends-list/README.md

 # Friends List App

+Friends List is a simple React CRUD application where you can:-
+1) Add your friends
+2) Favourite them
+3) Delete your friend
+4) Just see the favourites by checking `show favourites` checkbox
+5) You can search for a friend using the search feature

+The app's state is stored in localstorage that keeps the data even after page refresh.
+For large size of data us Cache API.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 The page will reload if you make edits.\